 Benefits of Becoming a Contingent Worker

-One major advantage of going the contingency route is that you get the opportunity to build your skills professionally.
+Based on contingent workers definition, one major advantage of going the contingency route is that you get the opportunity to build your skills professionally.
 You will most likely work on a variety of projects from different companies.
 These projects will give you the right platform to make use of your current skills and add more.
 This will add enormously to your resume and make you more marketable.

-Working on a contingency basis will also give you the opportunity to interact with a variety of corporate managers and decision-makers.
+Working on a contingency basis will also give you the opportunity to interact with a variety of corporate managers and decision makers.
 By impressing them with your skills and expertise, you will get a chance to add a few more names to the list of references in your CV.

 Downside of Working on Contingency